axelbellec/toon_codec/README.md

 ## Origin

-gleam_toon is a Gleam port of the original TOON format created by _Johann Schopplich_ → https://github.com/johannschopplich/toon/tree/main
+toon*codec is a Gleam port of the original TOON format created by \_Johann Schopplich* → https://github.com/johannschopplich/toon/tree/main

 ## About TOON